kaustavdm/dotemacs/README.md

 # Kaustav's Emacs configurations

-These are my new set of configurations, partly inspired by the choices made in Emacs Prelude, but mostly to suite web and JavaScript development.
+These are my new set of configurations, initially inspired by the choices made in Emacs Prelude.
+It is focused on getting rich, but lightweight, editing experience in JavaScript, Golang and Rust.

 ## Install